Developmental Editing for Nonfiction Books: A Guide for Authors

 How long does developmental editing take?

-For a full manuscript, four weeks, minimum.
+For a full manuscript, four weeks or longer—typically four to eight weeks.
 Typically four to eight weeks.
 Or several hours of working together to conceptualize the book, with a few follow-up sessions after that.

 So, do I need a developmental editor?